samyallal00/ASA-DataFest-2020/README.md

 Every python file will generate multiple graphs (present in the video) based on the data provided in each dataset.
 At the bottom of each python file, you will find a section called "Extra graphs".
 This section represents graphs that we thought might be useful to visualize but were not included in the video due to time restriction.
+Simply type 'y' if you would like to see them.
+Otherwise, they won't show up.

 Important notes: